mmedenjak/hazelcast/docs/design/template.md

 ### Background
 #### Description

-Provide a general description of the purpose of this design spec and a high-level summary of the functionality it covers.
+`Provide a general description of the purpose of this design spec and a high-level summary of the functionality it covers.
+Mention goals, non-goals and motivation.`

 #### Terminology